 The 5G Ranging/SL positioning system shall be able to support the authorization of the UE as a target UE/reference UE/assistant UE/Located UE/SL Positioning Server UE in the Ranging/Sidelink Positioning service.

-The 5G Ranging/SL positioning system shall be able to support the authorization of a network function for triggering Ranging/Sidelink Positioning services and obtaining the location information.
+The 5G Ranging/SL positioning system shall be able to support the authorization of a network function for triggering Ranging/Sidelink Positioning services and obtaining the location information of UEs.

-The 5G Ranging/SL positioning system shall be able to support the authorization of a third party server for triggering Ranging/Sidelink Positioning services and obtaining the location information.
+The 5G Ranging/SL positioning system shall be able to support the authorization of a third party server for triggering Ranging/Sidelink Positioning services and obtaining the location information of UEs.

-The 5G Ranging/SL positioning system shall be able to support the authorization of a SL Positioning Client UE for triggering Ranging/Sidelink Positioning services and obtaining the location information.
+The 5G Ranging/SL positioning system shall be able to support the authorization of a SL Positioning Client UE for triggering Ranging/Sidelink Positioning services and obtaining the location information of UEs.

 5.3 Key issue #3: Protection of discovery procedure